Article - Election Law

 (d) (1) The State Board shall adopt regulations that reflect the policy that the clarity of the intent of the voter is the overriding consideration in determining the validity of an absentee ballot or the vote cast in a particular contest.

-(2) A local board may not reject an absentee ballot except by unanimous vote and in accordance with regulations of the State Board.
+(2) Subject to § 11–303.2 of this subtitle, a local board may not reject an absentee ballot except by unanimous vote and in accordance with regulations of the State Board.

 (3) The local board shall reject an absentee ballot if: